Camplejs/Cample.js/README.md

 ## Contribution

 If you would like to contribute to this framework, please see [Contributing Guide](https://github.com/Camplejs/Cample.js/blob/main/CONTRIBUTING.md).
 Thank you!

+## Inspiration

+If you like the framework, it will be very cool if you rate the repository with a star [★](https://github.com/Camplejs/Cample.js)

 ## License
 [Licensed under MIT](https://github.com/Camplejs/Cample.js/blob/main/LICENSE)